 See also: Best Surface Pro deals

-Dell’s XPS 13 has been at the top of best laptop lists for years, and for good reason.
-The latest edition combines the power of a 10th-generation Intel Core i7 processor with almost nonexistent bezels.
+Dell’s XPS 13 has been at the top of best laptop lists for years, and for a good reason.
+The latest edition combines the power of an 11th-generation Intel Core i7 processor with almost nonexistent bezels.
 It’s a popular pick among our team here at Android Authority, and we use our laptops for hours on end.
 This model is upgraded to 16GB of RAM and 512 GB of storage, which should be more than enough for your toughest jobs.